hub21team/python-curriculum-2021/module_1/2_conditionals/README.md

 # If Statement

-  Now let's talk about what a conditional is.
   Here is a suggested analogy that might be useful to simplify the idea of conditionals, but the tutor may feel free to use any method as seen fit.

   Image you are in a car and you arrive at a traffic light.
 The thing we should do is to look at color of the traffic light, right ?
 If the light is red, we should stop.
 If the light is yellow, we should prepare to move.
 If the light is green, we should move.
 The color of the light is called a condition, because we want to look at it and then depending on its color we take different actions.
 So in a conditional, we have 2 components: A condition, and an action.
 We look at the conditions, and depending on which condition is true or happening, we decide to do different things.
 This is something the we might need to do in programming.

-  We can use the `if` statement to write a condition and an action.
-For condition we want to see if something is `True` or `False`.
-This means that the condition must be either a boolean variable, or a comparison operation which gives a boolean result.
-We write it as follows:
+Format

   ```python
   if condition :
     do something
   ```

+  ## Indentation

   After we write the `if` statement, we need to press `tab` and then write the commands which we want to execute if the condition is true.
 This `tab` is called `indentation`.
 It helps us separate between the commands which depend on the conditions and the commands which do not.
 We will see an example to understand this point.

-  Let's take an example.
-Let's try to improve our previous program.
+  Let's try to improve the previous program.
 We want to take two number as input.
 If the first number is greater than the second number we want to print: `First number is greater than second number.`.
 If second number is greater we want to print: `Second number is greater than first number.`.
 If they are equal we want to print: `Both numbers are equal.`

   ```python
   x = int(input("Please enter the first number."))